Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: Introduction

-\end{enumerate} We summarize our theoretical results for private clustering in Table~\ref{tab:mechanisms_summary}, which highlights the fundamental trade-offs between error rate, computational cost, and space complexity.
-The matrix shuffling mechanism achieves the lowest error rate among the three approaches, but at the expense of higher computational complexity due to the densification induced by randomized response-based perturbation mechanism.
-The noisy power method method offers a favorable balance between accuracy and efficiency, particularly in the dense-graph regime where the eigengap scales as $\Theta(\log n)$.
-Finally, the projected Gaussian mechanism reduces the space complexity from $O(n^2)$ to $O(nm)$ and lowers the cost of spectral embedding, making it attractive when $m\ll n$ while still preserving accuracy under a well-separated singular gap.
+We summarize our theoretical results for private clustering in Table~\ref{tab:mechanisms_summary}, which highlights the fundamental trade-offs between error rate, computational cost, and space complexity.
+The matrix shuffling mechanism achieves the lowest error rate among the three approaches, but at the expense of higher computational complexity due to the densification induced by the randomized response perturbation.
+The noisy power method offers a favorable balance between accuracy and efficiency, particularly in the dense-graph regime where the eigengap scales as $\Theta(\log n)$.
+Analyze Gauss provides the cleanest noise prefactor but, like shuffling, requires $O(n^2)$ storage.
 Missing proofs and additional discussions are provided in the Appendix.